lanrat/python-mikrotik-swos/ANSIBLE.md

 # Initialize and update the submodule
 git submodule update --init --recursive

+# Install the swos Python library from the submodule in editable mode
+# This ensures the Ansible module can import the swos package
+pip install -e modules/swos

 # Commit the submodule addition
 git add .gitmodules modules/swos git commit -m "Add swos module as submodule"